Mrigaank-9/Python-Powered-Customer-Segmentation/README.md

 # Python-Powered-Customer-Segmentation
-This project involves dividing customers into different clusters based on various factors such as salary, marital status, number of kids, education, and other factors."
+This project involves dividing customers into different clusters based on various factors such as salary, marital status, number of kids, education, and other factors using k MEANS clustering